badbatch/graphql-box/README.md

 ## Compilation

-A couple of notes on compilation.
-Firstly, the `WEB_ENV` environment variable must be set to `'true'` when you compile your browser bundle in order to exclude node modules.
-Secondly, `WorkerHandl` is currently only set up to be built with Webpack's worker-loader via a blob URL.
+The `WEB_ENV` environment variable must be set to `'true'` when you compile your browser bundle in order to exclude node modules.

+## Web worker interface

+You can run handl in a web worker by using `WorkerHandl` as the handl interface in your bundle on the main thread and `{ worker-handl.worker: ./node_modules/handl/lib/browser/worker.js }` as the entry point for your bundle on the worker thread.

 ## Documentation